cjohansen/replicant-docs/content/hiccup.md

 While not ideal, sometimes you have a string that contains some HTML (like the output of a CMS WYSIWYG field) and you just want to insert it into the DOM tree without any further hassle.
-Replicant's got you covered.
-When an element has the `:innerHTML` attribute, its child nodes are completely ignored and the node's content will be dictated by the `:innerHTML` attribute.
+Replicant's got you covered: use the `:innerHTML` "attribute".

 When rendering to a string on the server, `:innerHTML` is how you can output an unescaped string into the generated DOM.